-Stewardship is the responsibility of CLIM's chief investment officer, who participates directly in CLIM's engagement with CEF boards.
-The involvement of senior executives enhances the long term effectiveness of CLIM's stewardship activities.
-Favourable outcomes from this engagement in 2022 include the wider adoption of performance conditional tender offers (CTOs) by US and UK listed CEFs and increased share buyback activity in 2022 as discounts widened in volatile markets.
+CLIM's engagement with CEF boards is undertaken by senior members of the investment management team which enhances the long term effectiveness of CLIM's stewardship activities.
+Favourable outcomes from this engagement in 2023 include the wider adoption of performance conditional tender offers (CTOs) by US and UK listed CEFs, increased share buyback activity as discounts widened, and two significant mergers as described under 2.9 below.